ansible/workshops/exercises/ansible_security/1.2-checkpoint/README.md

 ## Step 2.3 - Access the SmartConsole UI

 Launch the Check Point SmartConsole via the desktop icon.
 In the following window, as username use `admin` and as password `admin123` if not instructed otherwise.

-The IP address to enter is the one from the **checkpoint** entry of your inventory.
+Open your **lab inventory** in the online editor and look for the **firewall** inventory group.
+There will be a `checkpoint` entry.
+Use the `ansible_host` IP address to log into the SmartConsole.

 ![SmartConsole login window](images/smartconsole-login-window.png#centreme)